songer12345/SkillDetective/readme.md

 # SkillDetective: Automated Policy-Violation Detection of Voice Assistant Applications in the Wild

+Our paper was accepted by the Usenix Security 2022.
+You can find our paper [here](https://www.usenix.org/system/files/sec22summer_young.pdf).
+If you find our paper useful for you, please consider citing:

+    @inproceedings{young2022skilldetective,
+	Author = {Young, Jeffrey and Liao, Song and Cheng, Long and Hu, Hongxin and Deng, Huixing}, Title = {SkillDetective: Automated Policy-Violation detection of voice assistant applications in the wild}, Booktitle  = {USENIX Security Symposium},
+	Year = {2022}
+    }

 ## Introduction

 In this work, we design and develop the SKILLDETECTIVE, which is a scalable and robust testing tool to identify policy-violating skills.
 SKILLDETECTIVE significantly extends skill testing capabilities in a broader context.
 We make the following contributions: